kirillkovalenko/nssm/README.txt

 path containing spaces was technically a security vulnerability.
 Thanks to Scott Ware for reporting a crash saving the environment on XP 32-bit.
 Thanks to Stefan and Michael Scherer for reporting a bug writing the event messages source.
-Thanks to Paul Baxter and Mathias Breiner for help with Visual Studio 2015.
+Thanks to Paul Baxter for help with Visual Studio 2015.
+Thanks to Mathias Breiner for help with Visual Studio and some registry fixes.

 Licence
 -------